Cants820/bamazon/README.md

  |    |   \ / __ \|  Y Y  \/ __ \_/    (  <_> )   |  \
  |______  /(____  /__|_|  (____  /_____ \____/|___|  /
         \/      \/      \/     \/      \/          \/

+##Overview

+A Node app that lets users edit tables.
+It is an App that lets users buy products.
+The App has two different users: Customer and Manager.
+Each users can do specific commands based on the users.

+##Code Example

+##Listing of Technologies Used
+Node.js, mySql, NPM - packages: easy-table, require and SQL